exercism/c/docs/INSTALLATION.md

 * A modern C compiler
 * The Make build tool

-Apple's Xcode IDEs combine the compiler and the native build system into a single IDE (integrated development environment).
+Apple's Xcode IDE combines the compiler and the native build system into a single IDE (integrated development environment).
 Linux environments typically expose the compiler and native build system as separate command-line tools.